Novartis/YADA/src/site/markdown/params.md

 **Required**: No
 **Default**: `true`
 **Accepted Values**: `true`, `false`
 **Description**: When `true`, `Finder` will execute an additional JDBC query, `updateQueryStatistics`, in a separate thread, on each request, to increment the access count for the requested query, and record the current timestamp in as the LAST_ACCESS value.
-This additional database transaction can cause problems for SQLite, and is suppressable using this parameter.
+This additional database transaction can cause problems for SQLite®, and is suppressable using this parameter.

 <a name="uploadItems"></a>